Parachute: Safety

 A parachute is carefully folded, or "packed" to ensure that it will open reliably.
 If a parachute is not packed properly it can result in a malfunction where the main parachute fails to deploy correctly or fully.
 In the United States and many developed countries, emergency and reserve parachutes are packed by "riggers" who must be trained and certified according to legal standards.
 Sport skydivers are always trained to pack their own primary "main" parachutes.

 Exact numbers are difficult to estimate because parachute design, maintenance, loading, packing technique and operator experience all have a significant impact on malfunction rates.
 Approximately one in a thousand sport main parachute openings malfunctions, requiring the use of the reserve parachute, although some skydivers have many thousands of jumps and never needed to use their reserve parachute.

 Reserve parachutes are packed and deployed somewhat differently.
 They are also designed more conservatively, favouring reliability over responsiveness and are built and tested to more exacting standards, making them more reliable than main parachutes.
 Regulated inspection intervals, coupled with significantly less use contributes to reliability as wear on some components can adversely affect reliability.
-The primary safety advantage of a reserve parachute comes from the probability of an unlikely main malfunction being multiplied by the even less likely probability of a reserve malfunction.
-This yields an even smaller probability of a double malfunction, although there is also a small possibility that a malfunctioning main parachute cannot be released and thus interfere with the reserve parachute.
+The safety advantage of a reserve parachute comes from the small probability of a main malfunction being multiplied by the even smaller probability of a reserve malfunction.
+This yields an even smaller probability of a double malfunction, although there is also a small possibility of a malfunctioning main parachute not being able to be released and thus interfering with the reserve parachute.
 In the United States, the 2017 average fatality rate is recorded to be 1 in 133,571 jumps.

 Injuries and fatalities in sport skydiving are possible even under a fully functional main parachute, such as may occur if the skydiver makes an error in judgment while flying the canopy which results in a high-speed impact either with the ground or with a hazard on the ground, which might otherwise have been avoided, or results in collision with another skydiver under canopy.